-In certain situations, a company can deduct a living out allowance and the employee does not have to report the allowance in their income.
+In certain situations, a company can pay and deduct a living out allowance and the employee does not have to report the allowance in their income.

 In order for this to apply, the allowance needs to be reasonable.
 Additional criteria must be met as stated below for employees at a special work site and employees in a remote location.

 Reasonable Amounts for a Living Out Allowance